Other Accounts, Histories and Various Renderings of Sixties Chronicles

 to the Digger Collection and written accounts based on access to the

 primary source materials.
-This section of the Digger Archive will serve to
+This section of the Digger Archive will serve

-have written their interpretations and researches.
+and have written their interpretations and researches as well as other

 So far, we have: